guoyi2/Heat-pump-flexibility-and-its-benefits/README.md

 ## Module 2: Output data and results
-This folder contains the Jupyter notebooks used to analyse the outputs and generate the figures included in the manuscript, the Extended Data, and the Supplementary Information, which contains the following results:
+This folder contains the Jupyter notebooks used to analyze the outputs and generate the figures included in the manuscript, the Extended Data, and the Supplementary Information, which contains the following results:

 ### Main figures
 - `Figure 1.ipynb`